Sen. Rand Paul to campaign with Brooks in Huntsville, Homewood ahead of runoff election - NewsBreak

 HUNTSVILLE, Ala.
 (WHNT) — Kentucky Sen. Rand Paul will hit the campaign trail for U.S. Rep. Mo Brooks next week ahead of the Republican runoff election for U.S. Senate.

-Paul, who became the first sitting U.S. Senator to back Brooks last year, will headline two town hall-style events on Friday, June 17.Officer injured, juvenile wanted for multiple felonies located in Opelika
+Paul, who became the first sitting U.S. Senator to back Brooks last year, will headline two town hall-style events on Friday, June 17.Britt, Brooks head to runoff for US Senate

 The first will be held at noon at the Valley Hotel, located at 2727 18th Street South in Homewood.
 The second event will follow at 3 p.m. at Four Points by Sheraton, located at 1000 Glenn Hearn Blvd.
 SW in Huntsville.